kaneiscoding/DATA-605-Final-Project/README.md

-# League of Legends
+# League of Legends eSports
-## Author: Kane Smith
+### Author: Kane Smith
-## Data 605: Actionable Visualization & Analytics
+### Data 605: Actionable Visualization & Analytics

+# Introduction

+Traditional sports has become dominated by data and analytics.
+From the decisions made by a team such as what players to aqurire, how to play, and ... to the debate between fans of who is better than who by comparing their statistics.
+The same can be said for an much newer, emerging sport known as eSports where people compete against each other virtually.
+One of the most popular eSports games for the past decade has been League of Legends.
+I will bring the data-driven debate to the virtual domain to see if some of the age old questions can be answered.

 # What is League of Legends?